lightshifted/BizEval/README.md

 ## Break-Even Point

-This method calculates the point at which the revenue from a project equals the costs of the project.
+This equation calculates the point at which the revenue from a project equals the costs of the project.
 It is useful for determining when a project will start to generate a profit.

 For example, if a startup has a total fixed cost of \$10,000, where each unit product sells for \$50, and the variable cost per unit time is \$20, the break-even point would be: